gchurch/raytracer/README.md

 ## Execution

-To execute the raytracer, enter the command:
+To execute the ray tracer, enter the command:

 ```
 $ make run